lucasgrjn/DeviceLayout.jl/docs/src/schematicdriven/schematics.md

 based on its position.

-SchematicDrivenLayout allows you to inspect and modify a `Schematic` to make these sorts of changes before `build` renders it into polygons.
+SchematicDrivenLayout allows you to inspect and modify a `Schematic` to make these sorts of changes before `render!` renders it into polygons.

 When you construct a `SchematicGraph`, you don't need to know exactly where a component will end up.
 You can usually calculate it yourself, but there are some built-in utilities to